vbookshelf/Offline-MedAi-Console/README.md

 - <strong>Advanced Model Controls:</strong> Tune the performance of models with adjustable parameters like temperature, context size, and top_p.
 - <strong>Webcam Photos:</strong> Use the webcam to send photos of prescriptions and hand drawn diagrams directly to the chat.

-- <strong>Chat History:</strong> All conversations are saved in a portable file that can be moved to a secure location or deleted.
+- <strong>Chat History:</strong> All conversations are saved in a portable file, located in the project folder.
+It can be moved to a secure location or deleted.
 - <strong>Supports LaTeX notation and code rendering:</strong> Can be used as a medical AI tutor for chemistry and math.
 - <strong>Single-file architecture:</strong> Code is easy to audit because HTML, CSS, JS and Python are all in one file.
 This just screams "Audit me."